 - I too have a heart

-The web based platform will also help to identify street vendors and have mapping of the recovery agencies.
+The web-based platform will also help to identify street vendors and have a mapping of the recovery agencies.
 It will also be used for volunteer registration and identification of hunger spots so as to cater to mass beneficiaries.
 The campaign will kick-start in Delhi during the ‘National Street Food Festival’ which will be held from January 2018.